Jkarage/alinker/README.md

 ### `/register`

-Creates a new user in the database, Read the [docs] (<https://alinker.tk/docs>) for more on the signature of the request.
+Creates a new user in the database, The endpoint expects `username`, `email` and `password` in a json request

 ### `/login`

+Expects `email`, `password` in a josn request.
-Returns an JWT Authentication token in the header if a request is a success.
+Response has a JWT Authentication token in the header if a request is a success.
+The key is `Authentication`.

 ## TODOS